 I'm really sensitive to this, and because I don't like to see it, I like to help clear it up.

-The Hosts don't seem to notice the people litter and this troubles me.
+The Hosts often don't notice the people litter and this troubles me.

 What's my problem with all the people I see at events, standing around like bits of unwanted litter?